Particular/docs.particular.net/security-advisories/msmq-permissions.md

 If it is not possible to upgrade all endpoints that are using the affected version of NServiceBus, the following can be used as a **temporary workaround**:

- * Schedule a task that revokes Anonymous and Everyone accounts access to MSMQ queues managed by NServiceBus after each endpoint restart.
+ * Schedule a task that removes access rights to queues managed by NServiceBus for Anonymous and Everyone accounts after each endpoint restart.

 ### Fix

-This vulnerability can be fixed by upgrading the NServiceBus package that is being used.
+This vulnerability can be fixed by upgrading the NServiceBus package.
 Upgrades should be performed as follows:

-#### Version .x users should upgrade to Version 5.2.20 or higher.
+#### Version 5.x users should upgrade to Version 5.2.20 or higher.

 **Option 1: Full update**

-Update the NuGet package using `Update-Package NServiceBus -Version 5.2.20`, re-compile the endpoint/application, and redeploy the endpoint/application.
+Update the NuGet package using `Update-Package NServiceBus`, re-compile the endpoint/application, and redeploy the endpoint/application.

 **Option 2: In-place update**

-Download the NuGet package using `Update-Package NServiceBus -Version 5.2.20`, stop affected endpoints, copy the new `NServiceBus.Core.dll` assembly, overwriting the one(s) currently deployed for the endpoints, and restart the affected endpoints.
+Update the NuGet package using `Update-Package NServiceBus`, stop affected endpoints, copy the new `NServiceBus.Core.dll` assembly, overwriting the one(s) currently deployed for the endpoints, and restart the affected endpoints.

 #### Version 6.x users should upgrade to Version 6.0.3 or higher

 **Option 1 Full update**

-Update the NuGet package using `Update-Package NServiceBus -Version 6.0.3`, re-compile the endpoint/application, and redeploy the endpoint/application.
+Update the NuGet package using `Update-Package NServiceBus`, re-compile the endpoint/application, and redeploy the endpoint/application.

 **Option 2  In-place update**

-Download the NuGet package using `Update-Package NServiceBus -Version 6.0.3`, stop affected endpoints, copy the new `NServiceBus.Core.dll` assembly, overwriting the one(s) currently deployed for the endpoints, and restart the affected endpoints.
+Update the NuGet package using `Update-Package NServiceBus`, stop affected endpoints, copy the new `NServiceBus.Core.dll` assembly, overwriting the one(s) currently deployed for the endpoints, and restart the affected endpoints.

 ### Contact Info

-If there are any questions or concerns regarding this advisory, send an email to security@particular.net
+If there are any questions or concerns regarding this advisory, send an email to [security@particular.net](mailto://security@particular.net)